About

 Education

-• MS in Civil & Environmental Engineering, 2015
+• M.S. in Civil & Environmental Engineering, 2015

 Stanford University

-• BSc in Environmental Engineering, 2013
+• B.S. in Environmental Engineering, 2013

 University of California, San Diego